 Jamaican tour company Chukka Caribbean Adventures has converted the grounds of historic Good Hope Estate (founded in 1774) into a playground for thrillseekers while preserving the stately home for tours.

 Tour boats depart from the Glistening Waters Hotel and cruise into a quiet corner of the lagoon inhabited by microscopic sea creatures that light up in response to movement.
 It's cool enough to see the effect when the boat moves through the water, but the real thrills happen when you jump in and see the glowing swirls and eddies created when you move your hands and feet.
-Your always entertaining boat captain and guide will explain the science behind the display along with some interesting stories on Jamaican life and culture.
+Meanwhile, your always-entertaining boat captain and guide will explain the science behind the display along with some interesting stories on Jamaican life and culture.

-Scotchie's is a tumbledown roadside stand serving jerk chicken, pork, and fish with sides of yam, breadfruit, rice & peas, and festivals.
+Scotchie's is a tumbledown roadside stand on Highway A1 (Falmouth Road) that serves jerk chicken, pork, and fish with sides of yam, breadfruit, rice and peas, and festivals.
 The backyard flavor of the place is enhanced with an open bar where you can order Red Stripes and rum drinks to sip on chairs made from old beer kegs.

 The Montego Bay Cultural Centre is the fine-arts capital of western Jamaica and includes both a gallery and museum containing paintings, sculptures, and other works celebrating the island's rich culture.

-Opened in 2014, the center features standing exhibits on ancient Jamaican arts and crafts as well as rotating displays focusing on such topics as Rastafarian culture.
+Opened in 2014, the center features standing exhibits on ancient Jamaican arts and crafts as well as rotating displays focusing on such topics as the Rastafarian culture.
 This is a great rainy day activity or a nice break from the beach to learn more about the island's rich heritage and artistic traditions.

 AddressB 6, Jamaica

-Jamaica and Barbados hotly contest for the title of rum capital of the Caribbean, but when in Jamaica the clear rum champ is Appleton Estate, which produces fine mixing rums as well as sublime sippers.
+Jamaica and Barbados hotly compete for the title of rum capital of the Caribbean, but when in Jamaica, the clear rum champ is Appleton Estate, which produces fine mixing rums as well as sublime sippers.

 Sip, Shop, and Snack in Downtown MoBay

 Driving in Jamaica has become a lot less death-defying since the country's coastal highway was completed a few years ago, but you'll still get some thrills with Island Routes' newest tour, where you'll drive your own Mini Cooper to a variety of attractions between Montego Bay and either Ocho Rios or Negril.

+Island Routes offers visitors a chance to fully explore the island on their own terms and offer guests a variety of curated tours around Jamaica.
 Depending on which way you go, stops will include Dunn's River Falls and Fern Gully or the Negril Lighthouse and Seven Mile Beach.

 AddressThe Cockpit Country, St.Bran's Burg, Jamaica

 Cockpit Country is Jamaica's wildest outback, a land of steep hills and deep valleys that helped escaped slaves known as Maroons elude and outlast their former masters for centuries.
-Today, this is a top ecotourism destination where you can also tour still-thriving Maroon communities.
+Today, this is a top ecotourism destination where you can also explore still-thriving Maroon communities.